Roots & Reels – International History Competition for Digital Storytellers (13-27)

 Who can participate?

-Roots & Reels is open to:
+Roots & Reels was open to:

-young people aged 13–27 until 1 April 2026
+- young people aged 13–27 until 1 April 2026

-from Europe (defined as a EUSTORY or Council of Europe Member State)
+- from Europe (defined as a EUSTORY or Council of Europe Member State)

-Participation can take place individually or in small groups (for example friends, classmates or youth groups).
-Teachers and youth workers may support the process, but the creative lead and main work remains with the young participants.
+Participation could take place individually or in small groups (for example friends, classmates or youth groups).
+Teachers and youth workers could support the process, but the creative lead and main work remained with the young participants.
+Entries could use any language as long as English subtitles are included.

 Timeline & Awards